GRIDAPPSD/gridappsd-state-plotter/README.md

 >>> plt.show()
 ````

-If errors are output without a plot window, there are various solutions to
-allow X Windows applications to display.
-If you are running in a Docker container with the docker compose command, the following docker-compose.yml directives are needed before running docker compose so the container shares the X11 port with the host:
+&nbsp;&nbsp;&nbsp;&nbsp;If errors are output without a plot window being shown, there are various solutions to allow X Windows applications to display.
+If you are running in a Docker container with the docker compose command, the following docker-compose.yml directives are needed before running docker compose so the container shares the X11 port with the host that is running your Linux windows manager:

 ```` bash
 volumes: